CHIANGEL/Awesome-LLM-for-RecSys/README.md

 :satisfied: Please check out our survey paper for LLM-enhanced RS: [How Can Recommender Systems Benefit from Large Language Models: A Survey](https://arxiv.org/abs/2306.05817)

 To catch up with the latest research progress, this repesitory will be actively maintained as well as our released survey paper.

+Newly added papers will first appear in ``1.6 Paper Pending List: to be Added to Our Survey Paper`` section.

 ## 1. Papers